nitrescov/Python-RaspiNAS-UI/README.md

 ## Setup

 1. Download the appropriate archive from the release page and unpack it.
-2. Enter language, server IP and port in the `config.json` file. **Attention:** The `config.json` must be in the same directory as the `RaspiNAS-App` script.
+2. If the file `config.json` is edited manually, ensure that it is still in the same directory as the `raspinas-app` script.
-3. Execute the EXE file or the Linux script, if necessary make it executable with `chmod +x RaspiNAS-App` first.
+3. Execute the exe file or the Linux script, if necessary make it executable with `chmod +x raspinas-app` first.

 ## Build the executable file from source